 - 21 blackberries 3 for each financier and some extra for serving on the side if desired

-- sliced almonds for sprinkling
+- 1/3 cup sliced almonds, for sprinkling

 - Preheat oven to 400 degrees.
 Spray the inside of the tartlet molds with non-stick cooking spray.
 Set aside.
 My tartlet pan is made by Chicago Metallic and has four individual molds with removable bottoms in one pan. (see photo)